ArchiverXP/Sonia/README.md

 # iExtendio
-An API extension for iOS 6!
+An API extension for Legacy iOS!
 WIP.

 WARNING: THIS IS MORE SO A POC, THIS API EXTENSION IS VERY UNSTABLE!!!!